albertomh/DODO/README.md

 # in this project's root directory
 uv build

-# upload the artefacts as an asset linked to the release
+# upload the artefacts as an asset linked to the release at
 # <https://github.com/albertomh/DODO/releases/tag/vM.m.p>
 ```